finkelsteinlab/archaic-cas-names/README.md

 # Archaic cas names

 Many CRISPR-associated genes have been renamed, sometimes more than once.
-Sequences databases often retain an archaic name, making searching for particular genes tricky.
+Sequence databases often retain archaic names, making it tricky to search for particular genes.
 This repo exists to keep track of the various alternatives for each *cas* gene.
 In cases where there is no consensus in the community, this database will prefer the more consistent naming scheme.

 ### Contributing